romeovs/sanity-plugin-graphiql/README.md

 The following options are required to set up the tool:

-- `version`: the version of the GraphQL API you are running against,
+- `apiVersion`: the version of the sanity API used for fetching GraphQL metadata
-- `dataset`: the dataset you want to run queries against,
-- `tag`: the GraphQL api tag, as defined in `sanity.cli.ts`

 ## License